Exploring the Impact of Star Trek on Modern Science and Technology

 Star Trek Androids: Artificial Intelligence characters that have played major roles in the Star Trek universe, raising questions about the nature of humanity and consciousness.
 Source: www.durfee.net

-Warp Drive and Faster-Than-Light Travel
+Warp Drive and the Dream of Faster-Than-Light Travel

 Warp Drive